gpeterson406/Greenwood_Book/_book/09-caseStudies.md

 http://www.math.montana.edu/courses/s217/documents/epworthdata.csv.

 \indent The data set was not initially provided by the researchers, but they did provide a plot very similar to Figure \@ref(fig:Figure9-13).
-To make Figure \@ref(fig:Figure9-13) ``geom_line`` \index{\textt{geom_line}} is used to display a line for each subject over the two time points (pre and post) of observation and indicate which group the subjects were assigned to.
+To make Figure \@ref(fig:Figure9-13) ``geom_line`` \index{\texttt{geom\_line}} is used to display a line for each subject over the two time points (pre and post) of observation and indicate which group the subjects were assigned to.
 This allows us to see the variation at a given time across subjects and changes over time, which is critical here as this shows clearly why we had a violation of the independence assumption in these data.
 In the plot, you can see that there are not clear differences in the two groups at the "Pre" time but that treated group seems to have most of the lines go down to lower sleepiness ratings and that this is not happening much for the subjects in the control group.
 The violation of the independence assumption is diagnosable from the study design (two observations on each subject).
 The plot allows us to go further and see that many subjects had similar Epworth scores from pre to post (high in pre, generally high in post) once we account for systematic changes in the treated subjects that seemed to drop a bit on average.

+\small

 ```r
 epworthdata <- read_csv("http://www.math.montana.edu/courses/s217/documents/epworthdata.csv")
 ```

+\normalsize